open-gitops/project/GOVERNANCE.md

 <!-- omit in toc -->
 # GitOps Working Group Governance

-This document <https://github.com/gitops-working-group/gitops-working-group/blob/main/GOVERNANCE.md> defines the governance process for the GitOps Working Group project and community.
+This document <https://github.com/gitops-working-group/gitops-working-group/blob/main/GOVERNANCE.md> defines the governance process for the OpenGitOps project and the GitOps Working Group and community.

 - [Values](#values)
   - [Code of Conduct](#code-of-conduct)